-When you notice these signs, this is the best time to prevent a meltdown.
+This is the best time to prevent a meltdown when you notice these signs.
 Try to de-escalate the situation by reminding your child of deep breathing or giving your child items he is comfortable with, such as a weighted blanket.
 In this way, the situation won’t get worse.

 Here are the benefits of staying calm and patient when your child is having tantrums or autistic meltdown: